alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 - have a clear payment summary, showing the amount and description
 - clearly state what is going to happen next (this will be different for each service)
 - if applicable, let the user know they will receive a receipt email (services can either use GOV.UK Notify to send email payment receipts or ask GOV.UK Pay to do that for them)
-- direct the user to the ``return_url`` you provided in the initial request

 Users have different ways of recording this confirmation information, including screenshots, prints, pdf receipts to download, and writing down the reference number and other relevant information.
 Teams building services should be aware of, and cater for, all these behaviours.

 >Read more about confirmation pages in the [service manual](https://www.gov.uk/service-manual/design/confirmation-pages).

-##### Failed Payment
+#### Payment Flow: Payment fails

-If the payment fails - perhaps because it was declined or there was a technical error - the user will see a GOV.UK Pay error page.
-This includes a link to return to your service.
+If the payment fails for any reason (decline, technical error, or user / service cancellation),the user will see a GOV.UK Pay error page.
+This includes a link to return to your service: Go back to try the payment again.
 When a user returns to your service after a failed payment you should show them a page that offers useful next steps.
 This page should:

 - confirm that the payment failed
-- offer the user a chance to try the payment again via the ``return_url`` link that you provided in the initial request
+- offer the user a chance to try the payment again either by initiating a new payment with GOV.UK Pay or using another method supported by your service
+- advise the user of an alternative course of action

 An example can be seen below:

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-payment-declined.png)

-#### Payment flow: after payment

-After the user attempts payment, GOV.UK Pay returns them to the ``return_url`` you provided in the initial request, whatever the status of the payment.

-The ``return_url`` should specify a page on your service.
-When the user visits the ``return_url``, your service should:

-- match the returning user with their payment (with a secure cookie, or a secure random ID string included in the ``return_url``)
-- check the status of the payment using an API call
+#### Payment flow: Check the status of a payment

-See the [Integration details](https://govukpay-docs.cloudapps.digital/#integration-details) section for more details about how to match the user to the payment.

 To check the status of the payment, you must make a [**Find payment by ID**](https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/v1/find-payment-by-id) API call, using the ``payment_id`` of the payment as the parameter.